COSIMA/cosima-recipes/paper/paper.md

 Following the "Cookbook" concept, the website sections are deliberately named using a gastronomy theme.
-"Cooking Tutorials" refers to tutorials that teach generic, transferable techniques for handling ocean--sea ice model output; next come the "Easy Recipes" that are easier recipes that provide a good entry point after the tutorials; "Advanced Recipes" are more elaborate and advanced analysis examples, and "Regional Specialties" collect recipes for regional model configurations [@barnes2024regionalmom6].
+"Cooking Tutorials" refers to tutorials that teach generic, transferable techniques for handling ocean--sea ice model output.
+Then comes the main part of any cookbook, its recipes.
+Here, by "recipes" we mean self-contained notebooks showing how to perform concrete diagnostics and analyses on ocean and sea-ice datasets.
+First come the "Easy Recipes" that provide a good entry point after the tutorials; then the "Advanced Recipes" that are more elaborate and advanced analysis examples, and last the "Regional Specialties" collect recipes for regional model configurations [@barnes2024regionalmom6].
 Together these sections present the documentation as a browsable collection of lessons and recipes gathered into a single cookbook.

 Pedagogy and instructional structure are central to the project.
 The idea is that these recipes provide the starting point for more elaborate analyses.
-"Cooking Lessons 101" introduces generic skills such as loading model output, working with labelled arrays, plotting, and interacting with shared data catalogues.
+"Cooking Tutorials" introduces generic skills such as loading model output, working with labelled arrays, plotting, and interacting with shared data catalogues.
-These tutorials lead into domain-focused "recipes": self-contained notebooks showing how to perform concrete diagnostics and analyses on ocean and sea-ice datasets.
-The current repository contains dozens of notebooks grouped into introductory, advanced, and region-specific collections, giving learners an incremental path from first contact with the data ecosystem to adaptation of full workflows for their own science questions.
+These tutorials lead into domain-focused recipes giving learners an incremental path from first contact with the data ecosystem to adaptation of full workflows for their own science questions.